annie-bw/showflix/README.md

 ## 👨‍💻 Developer

-Created as a showcase of modern React development practices and UI/UX design skills.
+Created as a showcase of modern React development practices and UI/UX design skills, and wanted to have fun cloning netflix

----

-⭐ **If you like this project, please give it a star!**

-For questions or suggestions, feel free to open an issue or reach out!